-In 1948, while on his honeymoon with his wife, Gertrude, he bought the Fort Lauderdale shipyard, Dooley’s Dry Dock, and renamed the yard, Broward Marine.
+In 1948, while on his honeymoon with his wife, Gertrude, Frank bought the Fort Lauderdale shipyard Dooley’s Dry Dock, which had become a defense contractor during World War II building PT boats.
+Frank renamed the yard Broward Marine shortly after.

 In 1954, and for the next four years, during the Korean War, Frank Denison landed a large United States Navy contract, with the first flight of four, 144′ wooden Minesweepers, for the Royal Dutch Navy under a NATO contract.

 Broward Marine subsequently added seven more AMS-Class, 173′ Minesweepers, for the U.S. Navy.
 At the height of the Minesweeper program, Broward Marine became the largest private employer in Broward County, Florida.

 After the demand for minesweepers dropped, thanks in large part to the conclusion of World War II, Broward Marine shifted its focus back to building custom yachts.

 The launch of Alisa V established Broward’s position in the world of megayacht construction, and subsequently the vessels that followed were the start of a tradition of building wooden motoryachts based on the timber lamination techniques.

 Broward Marine began building some of the finest yachts for the world’s premiere yachtsmen, such as the Jonathan III built for Harry Blum, the founder of Jim Beam Distilleries.